42atom/minelog/index.md

    4704 plots of size: 465.567 TiB on-disk, 465.806 TiBe (effective) Plot count for all harvesters: 179743
-Total size of plots: 17.373 PiB, 17.382 PiBe (effective) Estimated network space: 29.383 EiB
+Total size of plots: 17.373 PiB, 17.382 PiBe (effective) Estimated network space: 29.488 EiB
-Expected time to win: 9 hours and 1 minute
+Expected time to win: 9 hours and 16 minutes
 Note: log into your key using 'chia wallet show' to see rewards for each key